Online Bachelor’s in Communication Programs in 2023

 Online bachelor's in communication programs prepare students for a number of potential careers, such as:

 - Web Designer & Website Manager

 - Video Producer & Content Creator

 Enrollment in online higher education courses continues to grow.
-According to a survey by the Babson Survey Research Group, more than 31 percent of all higher education students in 2016 took at least one distance education course, and distance education enrollment increased 5.6 percent in 2016 compared with the year before.
-With this rise in popularity, a number of colleges and universities offer high-quality bachelor’s in communication degrees.
+According to the latest data by the NCES, roughly 30 percent of all online bachelor education students in 2020 took at least one distance education course.
+With this rise in online college popularity (in part because of the recent pandemic), a number of colleges and universities offer high-quality bachelor’s in communication degrees.
 If you are considering enrolling in an online bachelor's program, be sure to keep the following considerations in mind when researching schools and programs:

 Especially important with an online degree program is accreditation.
 A program's accreditation by a reputable third-party organization means the program has been evaluated according to high academic standards and has met or exceeded the organization's criteria for a high-quality educational program.
 Any program you consider should be accredited by an accrediting organization such as the Accrediting Council for Independent Colleges & Schools, the Distance Education Accrediting Commission, specialized communication program accreditors such as the Accrediting Council on Education in Journalism and Mass Communications, or the Public Relations Student Society of America, or a regional accrediting organization like the Higher Learning Commission.